enekofb/k8s-terraform-ansible-sample/README.md

 See the companion article https://opencredo.com/kubernetes-aws-terraform-ansible-1/ for details about goals, design decisions and simplifications.

-Revisited with the following objectives

-1. Revisit current tutorial to move from learning tool to a production-ready setup.
-2. Upgrade to kuberentes 1.8.0.
-3. Upgrade Terraform to 0.11.

-## Infrastructure

-### AWS VPC

-- Production-like VPC setup that including public and private subnettings.
+- AWS VPC
-- Cluster access through a Bastion instance that is accessible only by a Control IP.
-- Public subnetting for Bastion instance and ELBs.
-- Private subnetting for Kubernetes components.
-- Usage of NAT gateway for internal access to Internet.
-- Security groups following minimum access required.
-- Usage of EC2 instance IAM Roles to control instance usage to AWS services.
-- SSH access to ec2 instances based on certs not keys.

-### Kubernetes Components

-- 3 EC2 instances for HA Kbernetes Master setup with: Kubernetes API, Scheduler and Controller Manager
+- 3 EC2 instances for HA Kubernetes Control Plane: Kubernetes API, Scheduler and Controller Manager
 - 3 EC2 instances for *etcd* cluster
 - 3 EC2 instances as Kubernetes Workers (aka Minions or Nodes)
 - Kubenet Pod networking (using CNI)
-- HTTPS between components and control API using own CA.
+- HTTPS between components and control API
-- Node self-registrtion by using RBAC and NodeAuthorization.
+- Sample *nginx* service deployed to check everything works

+*This is a learning tool, not a production-ready setup.*

-## Tooling and versions usage
+## Requirements and Versions

 *Requirements on control machine:*

-- Terraform v0.11
+- Terraform (tested with Terraform v0.10.6)
 - Python (tested with Python 2.7.12, may be not compatible with older versions; requires Jinja2 2.8)
 - Python *netaddr* module
-- Ansible v2.4
+- Ansible (tested with Ansible 2.1.0.0)
 - *cfssl* and *cfssljson*:  https://github.com/cloudflare/cfssl
-- Kubectl - Kubernetes CLI
+- Kubernetes CLI
 - SSH Agent
 - (optionally) AWS CLI